Vivien Chan is a design historian, educator, writer, and imagemaker based in the UK.

 Women read

-Foodscaping Asia panel, ICAS 13 Crossways of Knowledge, Surabaya, Indonesia, July 2024 (forthcoming)
+‘Corridor kitchens, mushroom pavilions: foodscapes of cooked food hawkers in post-war Hong Kong’, Foodscaping Asia II: Metropolis, ICAS 13 Crossways of Knowledge, Surabaya, Indonesia, July 2024

 ‘Hidden Histories’ workshop, University of Nottingham, March 2024